11neuty/11neuty/README.md

 💬 Ask me about **Selenium or RestAssured**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **Every QA engineer secretly believes they could have been a detective.
+After all, they spend their days hunting for clues and solving mysteries.**

  </div>